libp2p/docs/content/reference/dos-mitigation.md

 For go-libp2p resource usage take a look at the OpenCensus metrics exposed by the resource manager [here](https://pkg.go.dev/github.com/libp2p/go-libp2p-resource-manager/obs).
-In general go-libp2p wants to add more metrics across the stack.
+In general, go-libp2p wants to add more metrics across the stack.
 This work is being tracked in issue [go-libp2p#1356](https://github.com/libp2p/go-libp2p/issues/1356).